tyson-swetnam/new-website/docs/cv.md

 ### Foundational experiences

-In my first career I worked as a seasonal wildland firefighter.
-I worked for the US Department of Interior's National Park Service as a forestry technician for Saguaro National Park from 2002-2005.
+In my first career I worked as a seasonal wildland firefighter for the US Department of Interior's National Park Service as a forestry technician at the Saguaro National Park from 2002-2005.

 During my Ph.D. program I worked as a Fire Management Specialist for the US Department of Agriculture's Forest Service in the Coronado National Forest Supervisor's Office from 2008-2012.